rikschennink/rikschennink.nl/_posts/2014-08-25-gulpin-sass-to-css.md

 });
 {% endhighlight %}

-Same trick as last time, run `gulp` and presto, vendor prefixes are now automatically added to *styles.css*.
+Same trick as last time, run <kbd>gulp</kbd> and presto, vendor prefixes are now automatically added to *styles.css*.

 ### Automating the build

-Now, we don't want to have to run the `gulp` command each time we've changed one of our .scss files.
+Now, we don't want to have to run the "gulp" command each time we've changed one of our ".scss" files.
 So let's automate this whole process.

 {% highlight javascript %}
 var gulp = require('gulp');